-Have you taken a big hit, and abruptly found yourself down-and-out?
-Or perhaps you have slipped gradually downwards until one day you woke up to the fact that you were in really bad shape?
+Have you taken a big hit and abruptly found yourself down and out?
+Or perhaps you have slipped gradually downward until one day you woke up to the fact that you were in really bad shape.

-Regardless of how you got there, a successful recovery always starts in the same way.
-Deep inside your brain, you have to decide where you’re going to be.
+Regardless of how you got there, a successful recovery always starts in the same way: Deep inside your brain, you have to decide where you’re going.

-Legendary thought leader Stephen Covey knew this when he outlined his principles for effective living.
-His second habit is captured in the title of this article: “Begin with the end in mind”.
-He goes on to explain that we need to “envision in our minds what we cannot at present see with our eyes”.
+Although he didn’t describe the underlying neuroscience, legendary leadership guru Stephen Covey knew this when he outlined his principles for effective living in The 7 Habits of Highly Effective People.
+His second habit is captured in the title of this article: “Begin with the end in mind.”
+He goes on to explain that we need to “envision in our minds what we cannot at present see with our eyes.”

-We call this BELIEF.
+We call this state belief.
 When you nourish belief, it becomes hope.
-When you nurture hope it becomes real.
-And so, systematically, you REAL-ize success from the inside-out.
+When you nurture hope, it becomes reality.
+And so, systematically, you real-ize success from the inside out.

 The neuroscience is simple, although not always easy.
-The more accurately we describe our desired future state in our mind’s eye, the better our chances of getting there.
-So, if you’re starting a recovery, or beginning a new journey, take the time to picture your success in exquisite detail.
+The more accurately we visualize our desired future state in our mind’s eye, the better our chances are of getting there.
+So, if you’re starting a recovery or beginning a new journey, take the time to picture your success in exquisite detail.
 Suffuse your cognitive brain, the only part of your brain that is under your voluntary control, with complete images.
-Co-opt every sense as you imagine the sight, sound, smell, feel and taste of victory.
+Co-opt every sense as you imagine the sight, sound, smell, feel, and taste of victory.

 There is no doubt in my mind that this is the source of greatness.
-A quick look at the speeches and writings of the world’s great achievers, as well as a careful study of those clients and leaders I have known and worked with reveals the same fundamental truth.
+A quick look at the speeches and writings of the world’s great achievers reveals the same fundamental truth:

 When we describe and defend a non-negotiable image of success in our mind, we manifest it in our lives.